Doctorate in Divinity

 Course Structure

-- A lecture by the candidate for half-an-hour on the topic, arguments and conclusions of the dissertation
+- A lecture, of 30 minutes duration, by the candidate on the topic, arguments and conclusions of the dissertation

 - A defence of the dissertation for an hour against objections.

-- An examination for half-an-hour on nine propositions chosen by the candidate and approved by the Council of the Faculty.
+- An examination, of 30 minutes duration, on nine propositions chosen by the candidate and approved by the Council of the Faculty.
 Three propositions will be chosen from each subject area, Systematic Theology, Moral Theology and Sacred Scripture.

 - At the end of the Defence, the Faculty shall vote firstly on whether the degree of doctor is to be awarded and secondly on what mark shall be given.
-Separate marks are given for the thesis and the propositions; the minimum mark is 65%.
-The marks are counted and an aggregate mark is awarded.
+Separate marks are given for the dissertation and the propositions; the minimum mark is 65%.
+The marks are counted, and an aggregate mark is awarded.
 This is not communicated to the candidate.
-The number of examiners from the Faculty at the examination shall be at least five.
+The number of examiners from the Faculty at the examination shall be at least five

 Before the Doctorate in Divinity can be conferred, the dissertation, or at least a substantial part thereof, must be published.
 Publication may take any of the following forms: